mrholiday/SPRITE/README.md

 + *--includeprior* whether to include prior pseudcounts when building topics.
 Defaults to False.
 + *--numtopwords NUMTOPWORDS* number of top words to print out per topic or omega.
 Defaults to 20

+## Models used in "Collective Supervision of Topic Models for Predicting Surveys with Social Media" ##

+The different upstream models evaluated in the paper can be found here:

++ *LDA*: src/models/original/threefields/SpriteLDA.java
++ *Upstream*: src/models/original/threefields/DMRThreeFields.java
++ *Upstream-words*: src/models/original/threefields/DMROmegaThreeFields.java
++ *Upstream-ada*: src/models/original/threefields/SpriteICWSMNoSupervisedOmegaThreeFields.java
++ *Upstream-ada-words*: src/models/original/threefields/SpriteICWSMThreeFields.java

+The downstream collective supervision model, *Downstream-collective*, is included in src/cslda/CSLDA.java.  *Downstream-sLDA* is equivalent to assigning each document to its unique collection.
+These are implemented in the Sprite framework, but are included for reproducibility of our results.

 ## TODO ##

 + Maven build tool